Dustin Byfuglien

-Dustin Byfuglien (/ˈbʌflᵻn/ BUFF-lin; born March 27, 1985) is an American former professional ice hockey player.
-He previously played for the Chicago Blackhawks, Atlanta Thrashers and Winnipeg Jets.
-Drafted as a defenseman, he has played both forward and defense in his career, although he has generally played defense in recent years.
+Dustin Byfuglien (/ˈbʌflᵻn/ BUFF-lin; born March 27, 1985), nicknamed "Big Buff", is an American former professional ice hockey player.
+He played for the Chicago Blackhawks, Atlanta Thrashers, and Winnipeg Jets.
+Drafted as a defenseman, he played both forward and defense in his career, though he generally played defense in his later seasons.
 Byfuglien helped Chicago win the Stanley Cup in 2010.
-Byfuglien is the first black American-born player to win the Stanley Cup.
+Byfuglien was the first Black American-born player to win the Stanley Cup.
+Byfuglien became a professional fisherman after his hockey career.

 Early life

 Byfuglien was born in Minneapolis, Minnesota, to Cheryl Byfuglien and Rick Spencer.
 His mother is of Norwegian and Swedish descent, and his father is African-American.
 Cheryl moved to Roseau, Minnesota, with Dustin to be closer to her family while Rick stayed in Minneapolis to continue college; the two never wed.
-In Roseau, Byfuglien was exposed to the game of hockey where he found an instant love for the sport, which soon turned into a calling.
+In Roseau, Byfuglien was exposed to hockey and found an instant love for the sport, which soon turned into a calling.
 Byfuglien's stepfather, Dale Smedsmo, played four games in the NHL with the Toronto Maple Leafs in 1972, and 110 games in the World Hockey Association (WHA).
 Rick Spencer played college football for the St. Cloud State Huskies.

-Due to being academically ineligible under Minnesota State High School League rules to play at Roseau High School, Byfuglien first moved to Warrenville, Illinois, a suburb of Chicago, to play AAA under-18 hockey for the Chicago Mission then moved to Canada to play major junior hockey.
+Byfuglien was academically ineligible to play hockey at Roseau High School.
+His family relocated to Warrenville, Illinois, a suburb of Chicago, to play AAA under-18 hockey for the Chicago Mission.
+He later moved to Canada and played for the Western Hockey League.

 Playing career

 Chicago Blackhawks (2005–2010)

 Byfuglien played major junior hockey for both the Brandon Wheat Kings and Prince George Cougars of the Western Hockey League (WHL).
 Byfuglien was drafted by the Chicago Blackhawks in 2003.
 Originally a defenseman at the start of the 2007–08 season, he was moved to a right wing position to give the team a larger body near the net.

 He spent parts of his first two seasons with the Blackhawks' minor league team at the time, the Norfolk Admirals, and the Blackhawks.

 He excelled in his third professional season, becoming the first Rockford IceHogs player to earn the American Hockey League's Player of the Week award, when he scored one goal and had five assists in four games.
 Byfuglien had seven points in eight games with Rockford before earning a recall on November 3, 2007, to the Chicago Blackhawks and never returned to the IceHogs.
 He had a goal in his first shift with the Blackhawks in the 2007–08 season on November 3 against the St. Louis Blues and recorded his first career hat-trick against the Phoenix Coyotes on November 30.

-He finished tied for fifth on the team with 19 goals and 36 points in his third season with the team, all while making a transition to forward throughout the campaign.
-He played a major role in the Blackhawks' Stanley Cup winning season in 2010, scoring 11 goals with five assists in the playoffs, including three goals in the Finals.
+He finished tied for fifth on the team with 19 goals and 36 points in the 2009–10 season with the team, all while making a transition to forward throughout the campaign.
+He played a major role in the Blackhawks' Stanley Cup winning season in 2010, scoring 11 goals with five assists in the playoffs, including three goals in the Finals against the Philadelphia Flyers.